Situationship or relationship? How to tell what you’re actually in

 Red flags: What to watch out for

-Here’s the thing: you deserve a connection that is respectful, supportive, and leaves you feeling good about yourself.
+Which points to the heart of the matter: you deserve a connection that is respectful, supportive, and leaves you feeling good about yourself.

 How to end a situationship

-If you ever find yourself feeling that this entanglement is no longer serving you or that you’re in a toxic situationship, it may be in your best interest to get the heck out.
+If you ever find yourself feeling that this entanglement is no longer serving you, it may be in your best interest to stop trying to make it work and start getting honest about what it’s costing you.

-Toxic energy blocks love,” Neelam points out.
+Toxic energy blocks love,” Neelam points out in her Finding Love with Integrity Dating program on Mindvalley.
 “Whether it’s an ex, an unhealthy on/off relationship, a job you don’t love, or someone who refuses to commit, it’s time to break up with negative energy that drains you.”

 How to get over a situationship